- Windows 11 is finally here and a lot of users have already installed it on their PCs to experience the brand new features and improvements.

 3. One Commander – Best File Manager for Windows 11

 With Windows 11, Microsoft has specifically optimized the file manager to improve usability.
 However, this made some settings unnecessarily complex, and besides, the file manager has never been known for its flexibility.

 One Commander is an alternative solution for the Windows 11 file manager.
 Downloading and setting up the app is pretty simple without much fuss and is also by far one of our favorite Windows 11 apps.

 During setup, you get a variety of options.
-For example, you can choose from five different themes, customize the taskbar layout, and also choose a macOS- like file manager layout.
+For example, you can choose from five different themes, customize the taskbar layout, and also select a macOS- like file manager layout.

-Personally, I use the macOS layout and I am thrilled with the flexibility it offers, which makes working with multiple files a breeze.
+I use the macOS layout and am thrilled with its flexibility, which makes working with multiple files a breeze.